French press: Variations

 French presses are more portable and self-contained than other coffee makers.
 Travel mug versions exist, which are made of tough plastic instead of the more common glass, and have a sealed lid with a closable drinking hole.
 Some versions are marketed to hikers and backpackers not wishing to carry a heavy, metal percolator or a filter using drip brew.

 Other versions include stainless steel, insulated presses designed to keep the coffee hot, similar in design to thermos flasks.
 Coffee filters commonly used in South Indian households are a stainless steel version but without insulation.
 The decant known as decoction is mixed immediately with milk and sugar to make kaapi.

-One variation uses a "pull" design: the coffee grounds are placed in a mesh basket, which is then pulled into the lid after brewing, trapping the grounds out of the coffee.
+One variation also called "French pull" or "reverse French press" uses a pull-design: the coffee grounds are placed in a mesh basket, which is then pulled into the lid after brewing, trapping the grounds out of the coffee.
 Others produce a similar effect by having shutters that can be closed via the top of the press, sealing the grounds off from the coffee entirely.
 French presses are also sometimes used to make cold brew coffee.

+Another variation using a basket to hold the coffee grounds is called "American press", where the hot water is filled in first and then the basket is slowly pushed down (and sometimes also pulled up again) through the water column.

 An all-in-one French press consists of a heating element that can receive its power from a 12-volt power source.

 Other uses

 In the same way as coffee, a French press can also be used in place of a tea infuser to brew loose tea.
 To some extent the tea will continue to steep even after the plunger is depressed, which may cause the tea remaining in the press to become bitter.
 It might thus be advisable to decant the tea into a serving vessel after preparation.
 The same French press should not be used for both tea and coffee unless thoroughly cleaned, as coffee residue may spoil the flavor of the tea.
-However, this method is more suitable for light teas and is not suitable for Indian Chai (which must be boiled) or Chinese tea (which tends to be diffused for a long time, with tea leaves reused as a rule).
+However, this method is more suitable for light teas and is not suitable for masala chai (which must be boiled) or Chinese tea (which tends to be diffused for a long time, with tea leaves reused as a rule).

 A French press can also be used for straining broth from shellfish or other ingredients.